Most of us know baking soda as a kitchen all-rounder.

 Coconut oil is therefore also used as an oil pulling treatment to strengthen the gums, but also for toothache.

-However, we would like to emphasize again at this point: If you experience toothache, you should always see a dentist!
+However, we would like to emphasize once again at this point: A dentist should always be consulted if a toothache occurs!

-Not only is sage good for your mouth and throat, sage is also good for your teeth.
+Sage is not only good for your mouth and throat, sage is also good for your teeth.

-Chewing dried sage can have a mild whitening effect on teeth: Because the leaves have a rough surface, they lightly polish the teeth when chewed, so they rub away discoloration.
-You can simply chew some dried leaves after eating.
+Chewing dried sage can have a slightly whitening effect on the teeth: As the leaves have a rough surface, they slightly polish the teeth when chewed, so they rub off discoloration.
+You can simply chew a few dried leaves after eating.

 Positive side effect:

-- Sage has a calming effect, even when gargled as a tea
+- Sage has a calming effect, even when gargled as tea

-- and is a good home remedy for gum inflammation.
+- and is a good household remedy for gum inflammation.

 Conclusion on the topic: baking soda & teeth

-Baking soda is a tried-and-tested and even very common means of whitening teeth among smokers.
-Its alkaline, acid-regulating effect also makes it a home remedy for inflammation of the gums and bad breath.
+Baking soda is a tried-and-tested and even very common remedy for whitening teeth among smokers.
+Its alkaline, acid-regulating effect also makes it a household remedy for gum inflammation and bad breath.

 It is suitable as a tooth whitener thanks to its tiny polishing particles.
-However, it should not be used as a sole tooth cleaning agent to protect tooth enamel.
+However, it should not be used as the sole tooth cleaning agent to protect tooth enamel.